 The harvest volumes varied throughout the planning horizon (Table 5-1).
-The first 10 years of the planning horizon included a 100% coniferous surge cut.
+Harvest volumes reported in this document are averages of the appropriate 5-year periods The first 10 years of the planning horizon included a 100% coniferous surge cut.
 This surge cut was included to reduce the amount of suitable MPB habitat that was on the landbase.
 It will also decrease the losses that would be associated with a possible large-scale MPB infestation.

-The PFMS coniferous harvest level was 841,666m3/yr from 2007-2016.
-The coniferous harvest level from 2017-2026 was 418,763m3/yr and was 420,776m3/yr for the remainder of the planning horizon.
+The PFMS coniferous harvest level was $841,666m^3/yr$ from 2007-2016.
+The coniferous harvest level from 2017-2026 was $418,763m^3/yr$ and was $420,776m^3/yr$ for the remainder of the planning horizon.
 As Patchworks does not use linear programming, it allows slight variations in target values, therefore there was some change in the even flow harvest level throughout the planning horizon; there was a 1.09% difference from the maximum to minimum of the periodic coniferous harvest levels between 2017 and 2206.
-The deciduous harvest level from 2007-2016 was 60,041m3/yr, while the 2017-2026 harvest level was 60,029m3/yr.
-The average deciduous harvest level for the remainder of the planning horizon was 54,739m3/yr.
+The deciduous harvest level from 2007-2016 was $60,041m^3/yr$, while the 2017-2026 harvest level was $60,029m^3/yr$.
+The average deciduous harvest level for the remainder of the planning horizon was $54,739m^3/yr$.